 9 “Blessed are the peacemakers, for they shall be called sons[a] of God.

 The woes are mentioned twice in the narratives in the Gospels of Matthew and Luke.
-Matthew states that Jesus criticized them for taking the place of honor at banquets, for wearing ostentatious clothing, for encouraging people to call them rabbi.
+First, Matthew states that Jesus criticized them for taking the place of honor at banquets, wearing flashy clothing, and encouraging people to call them rabbis.

-The woes are all woes of hypocrisy and illustrate the differences between inner and outer moral states.
-Jesus portrays the Pharisees as impatient with the outward, ritual observance of minutiae which made them look acceptable and virtuous outwardly but left the inner person unreformed.
+The woes are all hypocrisy and illustrate the differences between inner and outer moral states.
+Jesus portrays the Pharisees as impatient with the outward ritual observance of minutiae, which made them look acceptable and virtuous outwardly but left the inner person unreformed.
 Eight woes are listed in Matthew, and hence Matthew’s version is known as the eight woes.
-These are found in Matthew 23 verses 13, 14, 15, 16, 23, 25, 27, and 29.
+These are in Matthew 23, verses 13, 14, 15, 16, 23, 25, 27, and 29.